🎨

 Your Data Is Safe

-Updating only refreshes the color and recipe database.
-Your license key, palette selections, Studio Log entries, and all personal data remain untouched.
+Refreshing only reloads app files.
+Your license key, palette selections, Studio Log entries, and personal data remain untouched.

 15